shubhamchandak94/ProtographLDPC/usage.md

 ```

 * the pchk file contains the machine-readable fully constructed LDPC code
 * if puncturing is implemented, an additional pchk-file.transmitted file is created containing the necessary meta information for puncturing.
 If puncturing is not implemented, this file is not created.
-When creating a protograph code, this file is always generated regardless of puncturing.

-the .transmitted file contains the following information
+the .transmitted file contains the puncturing information
 ```sh
 total bits before transmission: code-width
 [space separated list of transmitted bit indices]
 ```
-* Puncturing for protographs is defined within the protograph template passed. the punctured indices are excluded from the list of transmitted bits within the protograph.
+* Puncturing for protographs is defined within the protograph template passed - the punctured indices are excluded from the list of transmitted bits within the protograph.
 Read more [here](TODO).
 * Puncturing for regular codes is achieved with the optional -f flag. if this flag is provided, the value passed specifies the proportion of bits to transmit; a .transmitted file is generated accordingly.
 Read more [here](TODO).

 If puncturing is implemented, you can mess with the default configuration by altering the index list within the .transmitted file.

 ## encode
 Encodes a message provided a parity check code